Europe

 From the World War II to united Europe

-I was born and raised in Europe, therefore my perception of The Old Continent is different than to others, which I visited later.
-It is amazing to observe the evolution of Europe since my birth in 1972.
-The Iron Curtain, established after the World War II, divided the Western capitalist nations from the Eastern socialist-communist states, creating significant contrasts in less than 50 years.
-This division persisted until the early 1990s with the fall of the Berlin Wall and the beginning of mayor changes.
+It is amazing to observe how Europe evolved after the Second World War.
+The Iron Curtain, set up after the war, divided Western capitalist nations from Eastern socialist-communist states, creating striking contrasts in less than 50 years.
+This division lasted until the early 1990s, when the Berlin Wall fell and major changes began.

 Although I travelled with my parents to several neighboring countries in the 1980s, most of my memories are tied to exploring Europe during a new era, marked by the beginning of the unification process.
 Several countries dismantled (Yugoslavia, Czechoslovakia and Soviet Union), while others, like East and West Germany, reunited.
-Slovenia became a full member of European Union in 2004, which has considerably facilitated my travels within EU and wider.

 Changes that enabled easier travelling